doughodson/OpenEaaglesExamples/Readme.txt

   2) Most of the examples are under the 'Eaagles' namespace because they consisted to to be part of the OpenEaagles package.
 However, user wouldn't typically do this.

-  3) Most of the time, examples are run from the command prompt.
-If you plan to run them from within Visual C++, you need to set the working directory so that they can locate their input files.
-Go to "Configuration Properties/Debugging" amd set "Working directory" to $(OutDir).

 Example applications:
 --------------------------------------------------------------------------------------------